-Implementation Opportunities Increase public awareness of the intrinsic value and beauty of trees.
-Provide oversight for a community scale urban forestry program.
-Educate citizens about proper tree selection, planting, and care.
-Educate citizens about the health of the larger community forest, its importance for both human and environmental health, and ways in which they can support it.
-Partner with local government and civic groups to improve and expand the Town's tree canopy.
+Implementation Increase public awareness of the intrinsic value and beauty of trees.
+Opportunities Provide oversight for a community scale urban forestry program.
+Opportunities , , , , , , Educate citizens about proper tree selection, planting, and care.
+The selection of the planting of the p • Educate citizens about the health of the larger community forest, its importance for both human and environmental health, and ways in which they can support it. • Partner with local government and civic groups to improve and expand the Town's tree canopy.
 A new community organization could partner with the Town to support the Town's participation in the Arbor Day Foundation's Tree City USA program, and to pursue the Tree City USA Growth Award.
-Implementation Challenges Creating a new and sustainable organization or finding an existing organization to lead the coalition.
-Resources Needed (human and material) A nonprofit organization to become a community champion for education, outreach, and action.
-Neighborhood and business champions.
+Implementation Creating a new and sustainable organization or finding an existing Challenges organization to lead the coalition.
+Connecting with the public.
+Resources Needed A nonprofit organization to become a community champion for education, (human and outreach, and action. material) Neighborhood and business champions.
 Broad support from community leaders, utilities, and business partners to help fund and provide technical expertise (e.g., arborists, foresters, nurseries, landscapers, NC Botanical Gardens, NC Cooperative Extension Service, Carolina North staff, Duke Forest staff).
 Fiscal/policy/staff support from Town, North Carolina Urban Forest Council.
 Anticipated Cost Costs associated with nonprofit establishment/management if an existing nonprofit doesn't offer to take on the task (though this may be unnecessary if a coalition, like the Carrboro Bike Coalition, is formed.)
-Leadership Partners Nonprofit/community members pulled together by Town staff.
-NC Botanical Garden, Arbor Day Foundation, National Wildlife Federation, possibly expanding to Chapel Hill, Hillsborough, and/or Orange County.
-Challenges Resources Needed (human and material) Anticipated Cost Leadership Town's participation in the Arbor Day Foundation's Tree City USA progand to pursue the Tree City USA Growth Award.
-Creating a new and sustainable organization or finding an exorganization to lead the coalition.
-Connecting with the public.
-A nonprofit organization to become a community champion for education outreach, and action.
-Neighborhood and business champions.
-Broad support from community leaders, utilities, and business partner help fund and provide technical expertise (e.g., arborists, forein nurseries, landscapers, NC Botanical Gardens, NC Cooperative Extenservice, Carolina North staff, Duke Forest staff).
-Fiscal/policy/staff support from Town, North Carolina Urban Forest Courcosts associated with nonprofit establishment/management if an exnonprofit doesn't offer to take on the task (though this may be unnecessar coalition, like the Carrboro Bike Coalition, is formed.)
-Nonprofit/community members pulled together by Town staff.
+Leadership Nonprofit/community members pulled together by Town staff.
+Partners NC Botanical Garden, Arbor Day Foundation, National Wildlife Federation, possibly expanding to Chapel Hill, Hillsborough, and/or Orange County.